 1. Sales charges

 You may pay a sales charge when you buy or sell units or shares of a fund.
 These sales charges are also known as loads.
 Funds may be offered with a front-end load, back-end load, low load or no load.
+These sales charges are set by the mutual fund manufacturer.

 Find out which sales charge options are available for the funds you’re interested in.
 Funds may be offered with a front-end load, back-end load, low load or no load.